Mobile Trading Guide for LEARN: Trade Anytime, Anywhere

 Once logged in, navigate to the LEARN trading section by tapping on the 'Markets' or 'Trade' tab, then using the search function to find 'LEARN' or its trading symbol.
 The MEXC mobile app allows you to place several types of orders when trading LEARN.
 For immediate execution at the current market price, use a market order.
 To buy or sell LEARN at a specific price, place a limit order.
 To place an order, select the order type, enter the amount of LEARN you wish to buy or sell, set your price parameters if applicable, and tap 'Buy' or 'Sell'.

 To stay informed about LEARN price movements, the MEXC mobile app offers customizable price alerts.
 You can set notifications for when LEARN reaches specific price levels, rises or falls by certain percentages, or experiences unusual volatility.
-These alerts help you capitalize on trading opportunities without constantly monitoring the market, which is particularly valuable given LEARN's tendency for significant price movements during global educational campaign launches.
+These alerts help you capitalize on trading opportunities without constantly monitoring the market, which is particularly valuable given LEARN's tendency for significant price movements during key regional trading hours.

 The app provides comprehensive charting tools that allow you to perform technical analysis on LEARN directly from your mobile device.
 You can access multiple timeframes ranging from 1-minute to weekly charts, apply popular technical indicators such as Moving Averages, RSI, and MACD, and even draw trendlines and support/resistance levels to inform your LEARN trading decisions.

 Implementing proper risk management is crucial when trading LEARN on mobile.
 Use the app's stop-loss functionality to automatically sell your LEARN if the price drops to a predetermined level, limiting potential losses.
 Similarly, take-profit orders can help you secure gains by automatically selling LEARN when it reaches your target price.
-When placing these orders on mobile, ensure you double-check all parameters before confirmation, as the smaller screen size can sometimes lead to input errors.
+When placing these orders on mobile cryptocurrency trading platforms, ensure you double-check all parameters before confirmation, as the smaller screen size can sometimes lead to input errors.